Crispy Double-Fried Homemade Potato Chips

 - Begin by washing Yukon Gold potatoes, cut off any blemishes or bad spots, leaving most of the skin on, then cut them into chunky slices about ¼-inch thick.

-- Heat oil to 325º F in a deep fryer or alternately use heavy pot and deep-fry thermometer.
+- Heat oil to 325º F in a deep fryer, or use a heavy pot and deep-fry thermometer alternately.

 - Remove the potatoes from the water soak, and pat dry to remove the excess water.

-- Using a fry basket, slotted spoon or spider strainer, add the potatoes, about two handfuls of potatoes at a time in batches, to the hot oil.
-Cook 5-7 minutes until the chips begin to float and are light-colored but not browned.
+- Using a fry basket, slotted spoon, or spider strainer, add the potatoes, about two handfuls at a time in batches, to the hot oil.
+Cook for 5-7 minutes until the chips float and are light-colored but not browned.
 Remove potatoes with a slotted spoon and let drain and cool on a wire rack positioned over a tray lined with paper towels.
 Keep at room temperature for up to a few hours before the final fry to finish them.
 Repeat until all the potatoes are par-cooked.

 - Meanwhile, make the aioli dipping sauce.
 Add salsa and mayo in a small bowl, whisk to combine — season to taste, adding a little lemon juice if you like.